feifyKike/webdev_portfolio/README.md

 ## Getting Started

-These intructions will help you get the project up and running on your local machine for your development and use.
+These instructions will help you get the project up and running on your local machine for your development and use.

 You will need to install [Git](https://github.com/git-guides/install-git), [Node.js](https://github.com/git-guides/install-git), & [npm](https://www.npmjs.com/package/npm) (which usually comes pre-installed with the latest version of Node.js but if not install via MacOS [Homebrew](https://formulae.brew.sh/formula/node#default) or the npm.js homepage)